shleshitha/Insertion-at-the-head-of-LL/README.md

    * Choose your preferred language (C, C++, Python, Java).

-   * Write your solution in the corresponding file or create a new one if it’s not already there.
+   * Write your solution in the corresponding file.

 3. Push Your Changes
    * git add .